6 Different Types of Mosquitoes

 The pitcher plant mosquito, scientifically known as Wyeomyia smithii, is quite particular about the pools it selects.

-These different types of mosquitoes are fond of small pools nestled inside the leaves of the carnivorous purple pitcher plant.
+These different types of mosquitoes are like small pools nestled inside the leaves of the carnivorous purple pitcher plant.

 Once the adult mosquitoes lay their eggs, they fly off to safety, leaving an unfortunate fate for other unsuspecting insects.